Skip to main content

 Creating an action

-To start we must create an action.
+To start we create an action.
 An action is a small function (i.e. like a serverless lambda function) which receives a HTTP request and produces a response.
 Fusio already contains many prebuilt actions which can solve many tasks, such as, proxy an HTTP request to a remote API or build an API based on a database table.
 In this example we simply create an action which proxies a remote API:

 create_action